MrYossu/Pixata.Utilities/Pixata.Extensions/Readme.md

 ## StringExtensionMethods
 `SplitCamelCase()` - Splits a camcel case string into separate words, eg "ThisIsMyString" gets converted into "This Is My String".
 Very useful for working with enums.

+`SplitEnumCamelCase<T>()` - Splits an enum member name using camel case as the rule.
+For example, if you had an `enum` named `Aminals`, and it had a member named `JimSpriggs`, then `Animals.JimSpriggs.SplitEnumCamelCase()` would return "Jim Spriggs"

+`SplitEnumValueCamelCase<T>()` - Splits an enum member value (assumed to be an int) using camel case as the rule.
+Using the same `enum` as in the previous comment, if `JimSpriggs` had a value of 2, then `2.SplitEnumValueCamelCase<Animals>()` would return "Jim Spriggs"

+`FirstLine()` - Returns the first line of a multi-line string.
+Useful for getting the first line of someone's address

 `RemoveDiacritics()` - Removes diacritics (such as ð, â and ý) from letters, replacing them with their (hopefully) nearest Latin equivalents.
 Note that for boring technical reasons, the returned string is lowercase.